kablamo/slides-moox-commander/notes.md

 # MooX::Commander

-Hi my name is Eric and I am kablamo on metacpan.
+Hi.
+My name is Eric.
+I am kablamo on metacpan.
 I work for DuckDuckGo.
 Its an awesome company to work for.
 We are hiring.
 You should check it out.

-I do devops and so I end up creating a lot of command line apps.
-After a few years of this I started having opinions about command line apps.

 # Example
-So my focus here is for creating apps with commands and subcommands like git or dzil or for example, this pie-factory app which is unfortunately imaginary and not a real app.
+The goal of this module is to make it easier to create apps with commands and subcommands like git or dzil or for example, this pie-factory command line app which is unfortunately imaginary and not a real app.

 You can see there are a bunch of actions or commands.
 Some commands have subcommands.
 Each command can accept its own set of arguments and options.